dekuNukem/traffic-cone-film-scanning/README.md

 If you're paranoid, re-focus every time you remove the glass to put new negative in.

 Definitely re-focus if left overnight.
-Temperature changes can cause it to drift.
+Temperature changes can cause focus drift.

 ## Post-Processing